Community safety privacy notice

 Privacy notice for community safety.

 Who we are

 Elmbridge Borough Council are what is known as the ‘Controller’ of any personal data that you provide to us.
-Our contact details can be seen on the Our Offices page of our website and you can also contact us online.
-We have a Data Protection Policy in place to oversee the effective and secure processing of your personal data.
+Our contact details can be seen under how to find us and you can also contact us online.
+We have a Data Protection Policy (PDF, 250.75KB) in place to oversee the effective and secure processing of your personal data.

 What we need

 We only collect any personal data about you that we need in order to fulfil the purpose stated below.
 The data on the form is the only data that we collect.

 The purpose for collecting your data is so that we can administer your request for CCTV footage or to report anti-social behaviour, this includes data supplied in the community trigger form.
 We're very serious about protecting your privacy and when we ask for information about you, we take all possible steps to keep it safe.

 In order to deal with your enquiry, we will need to collect some personal information, including your name and contact details as well as possibly those of people involved in the incident which you are enquiring about.
 We may also need to share the information provided with service providers who are in the Surrey Multi-Agency Information Sharing Protocol Agreement.
 These service providers are obliged to keep your details securely, use them only to fulfil the request and dispose of the information in line with their own retention periods.

 Elmbridge Borough Council will keep the information provided in the form for 12 months from the date of submission (for a CCTV footage request) or 12 months from the date of case closure (for a report of anti-social behaviour) after which time it will be deleted.

 You are able to withdraw your request at any point by emailing email@example.com and our record of your information will be deleted.